cmnemoi/eMush/CONTRIBUTING.md

 XDEBUG_MODE=coverage php vendor/bin/codecept run  --coverage
 ```

-4- Issue a Merge Request describing summarizing what you have done, wait a moment (ideally 24h) or the approval of an other developper before merging
+4- Issue a Merge Request describing summarizing what you have done, wait a moment (ideally 24h) or the approval of another developer before merging
 ## Code of Conduct

 ### Our Pledge